 In 2012, he was offered a greenfield role with a specialty apparel manufacturer called EXPRESS.
 He had involvement in the design and implementation of multiple projects, including the PeopleSoft ERP system, several industry specific applications, and perhaps most notably, the ecommerce and Hadoop implementations.

 He was fairly successful in each of these roles, and as a result had a title change in 2015 to Principal Architect, which is a director level role.
+He was happy here until 2018, as a newly hired CIO was an unbearable human being.

 He is driven by a few things: